biologbook/GEDO/README.md

 We introduce GEDO, a graph- and topology-based method that infers gene module activity through a transition score quantifying the shift from healthy controls to diseased individuals.
-When applied to bulk RNA-seq data from Sj¨ogren’s disease patients and healthy controls (PRECISESADS cohort), GEDO was benchmarked against PCA1 and the Mean of z-scores in classification and unsupervised clustering tasks.
+When applied to bulk RNA-seq data from Sjögren’s disease patients and healthy controls (PRECISESADS cohort), GEDO was benchmarked against PCA1 and the Mean of z-scores in classification and unsupervised clustering tasks.
 GEDO outperformed both approaches in predicting disease status and yielded